HarshaVardhanJ/docker_files/endlessh/README.md

 # License

-As with all Docker images, these likely alos contain other software which may be under other license (such as `bash`, etc from the base distribution, along with any direct or indirect dependencies of the primary software being contained.)
+As with all Docker images, these likely also contain other software which may be under other license (such as `bash`, etc from the base distribution, along with any direct or indirect dependencies of the primary software being contained.)

 As for any pre-built image usage, it is the image user’s responsibility to ensure that any use of this image complies with any relevant licenses for all software container within.